Policies and Procedures

 All students are required to participate in Global Orientations when studying at Global Academic Centers.
 This program engages students in the intellectual life of the center and prepares them for their regular course work by giving them a basic foundation in the history and culture of the host community.
 The content and structure of the program vary from site to site.

 NYU is committed to ensuring that students are immersed as much as possible in local cultures when they study abroad.
 This commitment is reflected in the mandatory language instruction at seven GNU locations: Berlin, Buenos Aires, Florence, Madrid, Paris, Shanghai, and Tel Aviv.
-At these sites, students are required to take either a language course for a letter grade or (if they have already achieved advanced proficiency) a content course taught in the language of the host country.
+At these sites, students are required to take either a language course or (if they have already achieved advanced proficiency) a content course taught in the language of the host country for graded credit, A-F grade.
+This course cannot be taken Pass/Fail and this policy is enforced by the Office of Global Programs.

 Students are encouraged to review the Recommendations for Language Study in NYU's Global Network.